ZeningDuan/vMFD/README.md

 ## Install

-After cloning this repo to your computer, go to the directory where `setup.py` resides and use the following command to install the package:
+You can install the package with the following command:
 ```bash
 pip install vMFD
 ```